 Placing my focus on these three principles has been the key to many of my biggest successes, such as, Meditation in the Workplace, a mindfulness presentation used by some of the top employers in the Pacific NW, or, in the publication of the book, Untold Stories: 12 Stories of Successful American Acupuncturists in the new Millennium.

 And, it is through the integration of acupuncture, academia, and business that I have been able create my niche.
 A path that has undoubtable been filled with many ups and downs, but one that has continually reminded me that life is a journey meant to be fully enjoyed.

-What better way to enjoy each day than to come home to my wife, and partner in crime, Rachel, my fashion consultant, and daughter, Sierra, my headstrong, athletic boy, Jack, the newest addition Baby Coop, and our bacon loving dog, Jane.
+What better way to enjoy each day than to come home to my wife, and partner in work and life, Rachel, my fashion consultant, and daughter, Sierra, my headstrong, athletic boy, Jack, his little brother, Coop, the newest addition Baby Ziggy, and finally our french bulldog, Ladybug.